 CHARLOTTE GILLIS has been a landscape architect with the Rivers, Trails, and Conservation Assistance Program for the National Park Service for the past 18 years.
-Charlotte also has worked as a landscape architect and planner with Oglethorpe Power Corporation, the Florida Department of Transportation, and Reynolds, Smith, and Hills, Architect, Engineers, and Planners.
+Charlotte also worked as a landscape architect and planner with Oglethorpe Power Corporation, the Florida Department of Transportation, and Reynolds, Smith, and Hills, Architect, Engineers, and Planners.
 She holds a Masters degree in Landscape Architecture from the University of Georgia’s School of Environmental Design.
-She served the Tree Commission in an interim position from 2011 until 2015.
+She served the Tree Commission from 2011 until 2015.

-PAGE GLEASON has been an Atlanta resident for over 15 years.
+PAGE GLEASON has been an Atlanta resident since the 1990s.
 She currently works as a non-profit and political consultant.
 Page holds a Bachelors Degree in English Literature with minors in Political Science and Religious Studies from the University of Delaware.
-She did her graduate work at Georgia State University in Educational Policy Studies.
+She did graduate work at Georgia State University in Educational Policy Studies.
 She has been active in the environmental community in Georgia for many years and is a former Development Director for Upper Chattahoochee Riverkeeper.
 Page was appointed to the Tree Conservation Commission in 2005 as a Citizen Representative by Mayor Shirley Franklin and ended her term in 2010.

 JAMILA MINDINGALL is the founder of Collective Deliberation, a facilitative consulting firm.
 She is a professional Conflict Management Specialist with experience working within the parameters of negotiation, mediation, facilitation, and community conversation.
 Jamila is also the co-founder of Active N Cascade, a community-based initiative to promote healthy, active living in Southwest Atlanta.
-Active N Cascade also aims to bring outdoor activities to the expansive underused green space in the area.
+Active N Cascade also aims to bring outdoor activities to the expansive green space in the area.
 Jamila is an outdoor enthusiast and leads weekly hikes in the Historic Cascade Springs Nature Preserve.
-She enjoys active living, social cycling, community service, traveling, reading, and parenting her equally active daughter.
+She enjoys active living, social cycling, community service, traveling, reading.
 She was appointed as a Lay Person Representative on the Tree Commission in October 2011 and served until April 2016.

 GRETCHEN MUSSER is a Registered Landscape Architect (#1069) and a Certified Arborist (#SO-5583A) and served from 2010 until 2011 in an interim position as the Registered Landscape Architect position for the Tree Commission.
 A graduate of Iowa State University, Gretchen has practiced as a Landscape Architect for over 20 years and as a Certified Arborist for the past four years.
 She has served previously as a member of the Smyrna Tree Board, Riverline Master Plan Group, and Cobb County Cemetery Preservation Commission.
 She is a member of the International Society of Arborists, Georgia Arborist Association, Georgia Urban Forest Council, Society of Municipal Arborists, and the Georgia Native Plant Society.

 JOEL REED is an environmental, urban, and master planner who has held positions in the civic realm and private sector.
 He is the owner of Reed Company Planning Consulting, a Land Use Planning Company based out of the Florida Keys.
-He worked previously as a Senior Planner in Monroe County, Florida’s Planning and Environmental Resource Department and as an Executive Consultant for International Environmental Services, Inc based out of Chicago.
-His focus areas include: comprehensive, community, environmental and master planning.
+He worked previously as a Senior Planner in Monroe County, Florida’s Planning and Environmental Resource Department and as an Executive Consultant for International Environmental Services, Inc. based out of Chicago.
+His focus areas include comprehensive community, environmental, and master planning.
 Joel served as both a Board member and then as President of Habitat for Humanity in the Upper Keys (2007-2009) and as Vice Chair of the Green Initiative Task Force in Monroe County, FL (2009-2010).
 He is a member of the American Institute of Certified Planners (AICP, 023192), the American Planning Association (APA), and the APA Georgia Chapter.
 He holds a Master of Urban Planning and Policy degree from the University of Illinois at Chicago, a B.A. in Anthropology from the University of Illinois at Chicago, and a BS in Environmental Science from Wheaton College.
-He was appointed to an interim position on the Tree Commission in 2010.
+He served in an interim position on the Tree Commission from 2010 until January 2016.